 What makes Grounded unique?

 Grounded Café was built on the belief that all people have value.
-That within everyone are possibilities given the right opportunities to succeed.
-Partnering with Curative Connections and local school districts Grounded was born to break down stereotypes and ageism.
+That within everyone are possibilities, given the right opportunities to succeed.
+Partnering with Curative Connections and local school districts, Grounded was born to break down stereotypes and ageism.
 To shine a light on the strengths and “abilities” of seniors and persons with disabilities.
 Build pride and dignity by providing opportunities to uncover and develop abilities.

-Grounded Café is about changing the way people see people.
+We are all about changing the way people see people.
 We want our guests to feel like they belong to something big!
 Where people come together, share a meal and a story or two each of them changed forever.

 One cup at a time